jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 ### Courtesy

 All of this is just courtesy to support all these concepts in Encircle.
-My gut feeling is that something simpler will be come up with in the future.
+My gut feeling is that something simpler might be come up with in the future.

 For instance the __Protected__ connector notation was come up with at a very early stage, long before the other inheritance-related modifiers were considered.
 My gut feeling is that I have to let go of the notation for __Protected__ and go for a notation more concise and integrated with all of the other things that can be expressed. __Protected__ really does not deserve such an intrinsic notation compared to the rest of the inheritance-related modifiers.